hungovercoders/platform.azure/README.md

 - [Git Status](./tools_platform/git_status.sh): The current status of your git branches.
 - [Infrastructure State Storage](./tools_platform/infrastructure_state_storage.sh): Deploys the storage account in Azure to hold your infrastructure state.
 - [Infrastructure](./tools_platform/infrastructure.sh): Plans your infrastructure deploy or deploys it if the argument True is passed.

+## Authentication

+Currently using aprg-hungovercoders-dev-admin account globally.
+This includes databricks metastore actions.
+For more secure practices more isolation per platform area and environment should be used.
+TODO: